ApryseSDK/pdftron-flutter/README.md

 ```

 ### setLeadingNavButtonIcon
-To set the icon path to the navigation button.
+Set the path to an icon to be used for the leading navigation button.
 The button would use the specified icon if [showLeadingNavButton](#showLeadingNavButton) (which by default is true) is true in the config.

 Parameters: